 Alcohol and Benzodiazepines

-The benzodiazepine class of drugs comprise numerous anxiolytic (anxiety-reducing) medications, with some of the earliest examples being first discovered and soon thereafter manufactured for therapeutic use in the mid-20th century.
+The benzodiazepine class of drugs comprises numerous anxiolytic (anxiety-reducing) medications, with some of the earliest examples being first discovered and soon thereafter manufactured for therapeutic use in the mid-20th century.
 They have since established a consistent presence in hospitals and doctors’ offices as some of the most frequently prescribed sedative medications for conditions such as anxiety, panic disorder, insomnia, seizures, and muscle spasms.
-While effective at addressing these conditions, benzodiazepines, commonly referred to as “benzos,” are also highly addictive.
+While they are effective in addressing these conditions, benzodiazepines—commonly referred to as “benzos”—are also highly addictive.

 Like alcohol, benzodiazepines are central nervous depressants, and their use can blunt motor skills, slow reaction times, and impair various thought processes.
-Specific effects also include:
+Specific effects of benzodiazepines also include: